-The spot, which you can watch above, states the band connection from the start: “In 1972, the Rolling Stones took Jose Cuervo on tour.
+The spot had stated that the band connection from the start: “In 1972, the Rolling Stones took Jose Cuervo on tour.
 Rock ‘n’ roll would never be the same.”
 The commercial unfolds aboard a plane full of musicians, groupies and hangers-on.
 “The tour that became legend.
 The drink that fueled it,” says an onscreen tag.

 According to National Geographic, Mick Jagger was first introduced to the golden elixir at a party shortly before the tour.
 “Mick came up to the bar and asked for a margarita,” recalled Bobby Lozoff, the man behind the Tequila Sunrise.
 “I asked him if he had ever tried a Tequila Sunrise, he said no, I built him one and they started sucking them up.
 After that, they took them all across the country.”
 In his 2010 autobiography, Life, Keith Richards said the 1972 road show was known as “the cocaine and Tequila Sunrise tour.”